MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 #### CheckFrequency

-This enum specifies when you would like your app to sync with the server for updates, and can be passed to the `codePushify` decorator.
+This enum specifies when you want your app to sync with the server for updates, and can be passed to the `codePushify` decorator.
 It includes the following values:

 - **codePush.CheckFrequency.ON_APP_START** *(0)* - Indicates that you want to check for updates whenever the app's process is started.